mahmoudsakr7/prayer-times/README.md

 - 📍 Location detection (GPS or manual input)
 - 🕰 Countdown to the next prayer
 - 📅 Monthly timetable view
 - ⚙️ Multiple calculation methods & madhab options
-- 🌙 Light/Dark mode themes
-- 🔔 Prayer time notifications

 The app is designed with a clean, user-friendly interface and works seamlessly across devices.